 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
-The Company is in the business of manufacturing and trading of Chemical, Fertilisers and Dyes intermediate.
+The Company is engaged in providing consultancy services.
 Credit quality of a customer is assessed by the management on regular basis with market information and individual credit limits are defined accordingly.
-Outstanding customer receivables are regularly monitored and any for the procession of the terminal procession of the terminal procession. further services to major customers are approved by the senior management.
+Outstanding customer receivables are regularly monitored and any further services to major customers are approved by the senior management.

 An impairment analysis is performed at each reporting date on an individual basis for major customers.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
-The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 11.
+The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed.

-On account of adoption of Ind-AS 109, the Company uses expected credit loss model to assess the Impairment loss or gain.
+On account of adoption of Ind-AS 109, the Company uses expected credit loss model to assess the impairment loss or gain.
 The Company uses a provision matrix to compute the expected credit loss allowance for trade receivables.
 The provision matrix takes into account available external and internal credit risk factors and the Company's historical experience for customers.